docker/docs/datacenter/dtr/2.3/guides/user/access-dtr/index.md

 ### Boot2Docker

-1. Login into the virtual machine with ssh:
+1. Log into the virtual machine with ssh:

     ```bash
     docker-machine ssh <machine-name>